matthias-stemmler/annimate/docs/user-guide/src/export.md

 ## What's Next?

-Check out the [Links](links.md) and have fun with Annimate!
+Have fun with Annimate!
+If you encounter any problems, check out the [Troubleshooting](troubleshooting.md) section.
 [Let us know](https://github.com/matthias-stemmler/annimate/issues/new/choose) in case you need support.